Monica-Ashok/ML-Evolution-Lab/01_Projects/Breast Cancer Prediction/README.md

     - Exported the trained model using `joblib` for seamless deployment.
       - Provided clear documentation and usage instructions for both technical and non-technical audiences in `04_Final_Model.ipynb`.

-    ## 🆕 v2.0: Interactive Streamlit Demo (Planned)

-    - A **Streamlit demo app** will be developed to enable interactive, real-time predictions, allowing users to input features and receive instant diagnostic feedback.
-    - This feature will be introduced after learning deployment and web app integration topics.
-    - Comprehensive documentation and usage instructions will be included for both technical and non-technical audiences.
-    - The upgrade will enhance accessibility and practicality, making the project suitable for real-world diagnostic scenarios.

-    *This stage delivers a robust, production-ready solution, combining high accuracy with transparency and ease of use for breast cancer diagnosis.*

 ---

 ## 📊 Dataset Information